Detecting the massive vector field with extreme mass-ratio inspirals

-The result for the vector parameters $\mu=0.02$ and $q=0.05$ can be seen in Fig. \ref{fig5:corner}.
+The constraint result for the same parameters for the Proca mass $\mu=0.02$ and charge $q=0.05$ case is also presented in Fig. \ref{fig5:corner}.
 As shown in Fig. \ref{fig4:corner} and Fig. \ref{fig5:corner}, the correlation between the Proca mass with other parameters for the case $\mu=0.01$ is inverse to the case $\mu=0.02$.
-The reason is that the energy flux for the Proca field increases with the Proca mass $\mu$ increases below $\mu\simeq 0.01$, but the Proca flux decreases as the Proca mass increases around $\mu \simeq 0.02$.
-It's obvious that for the small Proca mass, including the vector field mass in the EMRI system will add the extra degrees of the vector field case (three propagating degrees), which would increase the Proca flux compared to the massless vector field case (two propagating degrees).
-However, when the Proca mass increases too much and beyond a certain threshold, the Proca flux will be suppressed by the Proca mass.